daharper/TicTacToe/README.md

 Three players (Tipsy, Genghis, Boris) use simple rules created to drive the player.

-Sima Yi uses the Minimax algorithm I adapted from a game site, he is unbeatable.
+The fourth, Sima Yi, uses the Minimax algorithm I adapted from a game site, he is unbeatable.

 You select a player by clicking on the button with their name, located below the board.